-If this is a leap of faith you are uncomfortable with, you’re better off choosing a truly no-logs provider.
+If this is a leap of faith you are uncomfortable with, you’re better off choosing a truly no-logs VPN service.

 This will ensure that no user can be tied to any specific activity or connection on the VPN network.
 Every user will be private, anonymous, and unknown even to the VPN provider.

-The only identifying information these VPNs will have is your email address (for registering your account) and billing (in case you want a refund).
-Some providers, like ExpressVPN, allow you to pay in Bitcoin to avoid this process altogether.
+The only identifying information a no-logs VPN will have is your email address (for registering your account) and billing (in case you want a refund).

 It’s important to note that “no-logs” doesn’t necessarily mean that absolutely no data is kept at all.
 Genuine “zero logging” is effectively impossible to implement while maintaining a strong network or enforcing restrictions like device limits.